molloy-lab/Dollo-CDP/README.md

 cd Dollo-CDP/src
 make
 ```
 Note: gcc version 8.5.0 or a later version is required to compile the code.
 On Mac OS X, you should update the `CC` variable in the Mac file if you installed gcc with homebrew, for example.

-Before running Dollo-CDP, you must download ASTRAL and extract the zip folder into the src directory:
+Alternatively, you could download binaries in a release.
+In either case, before running Dollo-CDP, you must download ASTRAL and extract the zip folder into the src directory:
 ```
 git clone https://github.com/smirarab/ASTRAL.git
 mv ASTRAL tmp-ASTRAL